-Due to the Presidents’ Day Federal holiday, The IRS deadline for mailing 2016 Consolidated Form 1099s is February 16th rather than the normal February 15th.
-Due to the increased volume of information for some complex investments, the IRS allows financial institutions a 30-day extension, until March 19th, to gather information and mail tax statements to clients.
-This may include investments in companies that have dividend reclassification such as mutual funds, unit investment trusts (UITs) along with other regulated investment companies, real estate investment trusts (REITs) as well as real estate mortgage investment conduits (REMICs) and widely held mortgage trusts (WHMTs).
+The IRS deadline for mailing 2017 Consolidated Forms 1099 is February 15th.
+Due to the increased volume of reporting information required for some investments, the IRS allows financial institutions a 30-day extension, until March 16th, to gather information and mail tax statements to clients.
+This includes investments in securities that often experience income reclassification such as mutual funds, unit investment trusts (UITs) along with other regulated investment companies, real estate investment trusts (REITs) as well as real estate mortgage investment conduits (REMICs) and widely held mortgage trusts (WHMTs).

-In order to capture late information from these companies, and lessen the need for corrected tax statements, BB&T Securities will mail Tax Statements in early February through the middle of March.
-We are projecting that the majority of our 1099s will be mailed by February 15th but depending on the type of investments held in the client account, some Consolidated Tax Statements may not be issued until early March.
-All 2017 Consolidated Form 1099s will be mailed prior to March 16, 2018.
+In order to capture the necessary information from the issuers of these securities and lessen the need for corrected tax statements, BB&T Securities will mail forms in early February through the middle of March.
+We anticipate the majority of our 1099s will be mailed by February 15th but depending upon the type of investments held in an account, some consolidated tax statements may not be issued until early March.
+All 2017 Consolidated Forms 1099 will be mailed prior to March 16, 2018.

 Understanding your 2017 Tax Statement

 BB&T Securities is committed to providing concise, detailed information to help you complete your income tax returns.
-The following links explain the 2016 1099-Consoldiated Tax Statement in greater detail.
+The following links explain the 2017 1099-Consolidated Tax Statement in greater detail.
 The sample statements are for illustrative purposes only.

 Please keep in mind that BB&T Securities does not provide tax advice.
 Consult your professional tax advisor for questions concerning your personal tax or financial situation, or visit www.irs.gov.
 The material provided is for informational purposes only and BB&T Securities is not responsible for any errors or omissions.